hanweicone/code-docs-during-study-in-vanier-colledge/system analysis/midterm.md

 interrupt, point out that it is there, and ask what other information to add.
 Don’t let them repeat the same point, but write any new information.
-### Violent agreement.
-Some of the worst disagreements
+### Violent agreement
-occur when participants really agree on the issues but don’t realize that they agree because they are using different terms.
+Some of the worst disagreements occur when participants really agree on the issues but don’t realize that they agree because they are using different terms.
 An example is arguing whether a glass is half empty or half full; they agree on the facts, but can’t agree on the words.
 In this case, the facilitator has to translate the terms into different words and find common ground so the parties recognize that they really agree.
-### Unresolved conflict.
-In some cases, participants don’t
+### Unresolved conflict
-agree and can’t understand how to determine what alternatives are better.
+In some cases, participants don’t agree and can’t understand how to determine what alternatives are better.
 You can help by structuring the issue.
 Ask for criteria by which the group will identify a good alternative (e.g., “Suppose this idea really did improve customer service.
 How would I recognize the improved customer service?”).
 Then once you have a list of criteria, ask the group to assess the alternatives using them.
-### True conflict.
-Sometimes, despite every attempt, participants
+### True conflict
-just can’t agree on an issue.
+Sometimes, despite every attempt, participants just can’t agree on an issue.
 The solution is to postpone the discussion and move on.
 Document the issue as an “open issue” and list it prominently on a